jtresko/BS_KB/docs/strategy/An Unexpected $SPY Reversal.md

 title: "An Unexpected $SPY Reversal"
 layout: default
 parent: Strategy
-grand_parent: Help Center
-nav_order: 1
+nav_order: 13
 ---

 This is an example of how BigShort can help traders.
-Data from SPY on the [SF Segregated Tab](/docs/getting-started/SF Segregated Tab/) on February 3rd, 2025, 5 min chart.
+Data from SPY on the [SF Segregated Tab](/getting-started/SF Segregated Tab/) on February 3rd, 2025, 5 min chart.

 [Click here for a direct link to the Google Slides](https://docs.google.com/presentation/d/11Yo_azCYPh5bhdP7tl6FH1EENdpsTHYSwqymGJx5lmw/edit?usp=sharing) version of this presentation.